Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution

-The most obvious objects of tannakian dimension one are those of the form $p_1^*(H)*_{\mathrm{int}} p_2^*(N)$, for some hypergeometric sheaf~$H$ and some simple perverse sheaf~$N$ on $\Gg_a$ with Fourier transform of rank one.
-The next lemma gives a third class of such objects.
+By Proposition~\ref{pr-product}, the most obvious objects of tannakian dimension one on $\Gg_m\times\Gg_a$ are those of the form $H\boxtimes N$, for some simple hypergeometric complex~$H$ on~$\Gg_m$ and some simple perverse sheaf~$N$ on~$\Gg_a$ with Fourier transform of rank one (we refer again to Section~\ref{sec-hypergeometric} for reminders concerning hypergeometric complexes, which are the objects of tannakian rank~$1$ on the multiplicative group).
+The next lemma provides another class of such objects.